nearform/openshift-ansible/reference-architecture/gce-cli/README.md

-# The Reference Architecture Bash Script
+# The Reference Architecture Script
-The bash script provided in this repository will create the infrastructure required to install OpenShift.
-Once the infrastructure is deployed, the Ansible playbooks in gce-ansible directory will deploy OpenShift and the required components.
+The bash script provided in this repository will create the infrastructure required to install OpenShift and once the infrastructure is deployed, Ansible playbooks in gce-ansible directory are called from the bastion instance in GCE to automatically deploy OpenShift and all required components.

+Complete documentation for this script can be found in [reference architecture](https://access.redhat.com/articles/2751521).

 ## Usage